Understanding and writing your own chord progressions is an important skill for both musicians and songwriters.

 This is very simple.
 If a note or chord is sharp, you raise it by a semitone (one step) E.G: C becomes C#.

 If a note or chord is flat, you lower it by a semitone E.G: so C becomes Cb.

 There is a very easy way to remember the order of sharps and flats.

 Firstly, musicians and songwriters alike both use Roman numerals to quickly identify the chords in a key.

 Additionally, each chord has its own properties and uses that can affect the melody or an improvised solo.

 Moreover, it’s important to know what chords you are using in your song, relative to your home key.

 Upper case numerals such as: V or IV represent major chords.
 Lower case numerals such as: ii and vi represent minor chords.

 An interrupted cadence occurs when chord V resolves to chord vi.
-This results in the song sounding unfinished, adding a surprise element for the listener.
+Additionally, this results in the song sounding unfinished, adding a surprise element for the listener.

-Always remember, sometimes the best chord progressions aren’t always the most complex.
+Lastly, always remember, sometimes the best chord progressions aren’t always the most complex.
 Sometimes keeping things simple is all you need.
-Check out our beginner’s guide to piano chords here – and get started!
+Additionally, check out our beginner’s guide to piano chords here – and get started!